huaize2020/awesome-frontend/README-en.md

 - [pretty-ms](https://github.com/sindresorhus/pretty-ms) - Convert milliseconds to a human readable string: `1337000000` → `15d 11h 23m 20s`
 - [strftime](https://github.com/samsonjs/strftime) - Strftime for JavaScript.
 - [date-utils](https://github.com/JerrySievert/date-utils) - Date Pollyfills for Node.js and Browser.

+### CSS

+- Framework
+  - [tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.

+- Animation
+  - [animate.css](https://github.com/animate-css/animate.css) - A cross-browser library of CSS animations.
+As easy to use as an easy thing.
+  - [Hover.css](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Available in CSS, Sass, and LESS.

 ### WebGL